Spencer Cox: Governor of Utah

 On May 14, 2019, after Herbert announced that he would not seek reelection, Cox announced his candidacy for the Republican nomination for governor of Utah in 2020.
 With 36% of the vote in the primary, he defeated former governor Jon Huntsman Jr., former Utah GOP chair Thomas Wright, and former Utah House speaker Greg Hughes.
 In the general election, Cox defeated the Democratic nominee, Chris Peterson, 63% to 30%.
-In a break with tradition, Cox's January 4, 2021, inauguration (with precautions against the COVID-19 pandemic) was held at the Tuacahn Center for the Arts in Ivins, Utah, a small town in Washington County.
+In a break with tradition, Cox's January 4, 2021 inauguration (with precautions against the COVID-19 pandemic) was held at the Tuacahn Center for the Arts in Ivins, Utah, a small town in Washington County.
 The stated purpose of this move was to express Cox's desire to be governor for the entire state as opposed to focusing on the Wasatch Front region.
 Within days of his inauguration, he opened an office on Southern Utah University's Cedar City campus.

 Cox said early on that increasing the speed of the state's vaccine distribution was his administration's top priority.
-As of April 2021, Utah had administered more than 85% of the doses that it has received, according to CDC data.
+As of April 2021, Utah had administered more than 85% of the doses it had received, according to CDC data.
 In 2020, during the COVID-19 pandemic in Utah, Cox faced criticism for the state's decision to award millions of dollars in no-bid contracts in the early days of the crisis and for the controversial purchase of an anti-malaria drug as a possible treatment for COVID-19.
 Cox says he had no role in approving the $800,000 hydroxychloroquine order, which was later canceled.
 In July 2022, Cox was elected vice chair of the National Governors Association, succeeding New Jersey governor Phil Murphy, who was voted chair.
-In March 2023, Cox signed two bills into law, including the Utah Social Media Regulation Act, which bans social media platforms, such as TikTok, Instagram, and Snapchat, from allowing minors to create accounts without parental consent, and blocks children's access during certain hours.
+In March 2023, Cox signed two bills into law, including the Utah Social Media Regulation Act, which bans social media platforms, such as TikTok, Instagram, and Snapchat, from allowing minors to create accounts without parental consent and blocks children's access during certain hours.

+On September 10, 2026, Cox designated it "Charlie Kirk Day" in the state to mark the one-year anniversary of Kirk's death.

 Vetoes

 Cox has vetoed five bills as of 2022, all of which were Republican-backed (Republicans have supermajorities in both of Utah's state legislative chambers).
 His first veto was of a bill sponsored by his brother-in-law, Senator Mike McKell, that sought to regulate how social media platforms moderate content.
 Cox also vetoed Senate Bill 187: Local Education Agency Policies Amendments, sponsored by Ronald Winterton; Senate Bill 39: Hemp Regulation Amendments, sponsored by David Hinkins; and House Bill 98: Local Government Building Regulation Amendments, sponsored by Paul Ray.
 In March 2022, Cox vetoed House Bill 11: Student Eligibility in Interscholastic Activities, sponsored by Kera Birkeland, which aimed to prevent transgender youth athletes from participating in women's sports.
-Cox noted that of Utah's 75,000 student athletes, only four were transgender and only one competed in women's sports.
+Cox noted that, of Utah's 75,000 student athletes, only four were transgender and only one competed in women's sports.
 The legislature overrode his veto.